MingzhenAo/Constraint-Programming/README.md

          sudo snap install minizinc --classic

   Then users can run the model by terminal.
 The usage of the command is "minizinc [<option>] [-I <include path>]  <model>.mzn [<data>.dzn ...] or just <flat>.fzn".
-  <br />Similar to Windows, if a user wants to run the model1 in the start level of IQ Twist, he or she can inputs "minizinc --solver chuffed ...\project-2020-s2-puzzle-constraints\IQTwist\start\model1\model1.mzn" in terminal.
+  <br />Similar to Windows, if a user wants to run the model1 in the start level of IQ Twist by the solver Chuffed, he or she can inputs "minizinc --solver chuffed .../project-2020-s2-puzzle-constraints/IQTwist/start/model1/model1.mzn" in terminal.

+In my case, for the model1 in the start level of IQ Twist, if I use the Chuffed again, I input the command "timeout 1800 minizinc --solver Chuffed  ../project-2020-s2-puzzle-constraints/IQTwist/start/model1/model1.mzn --output-time --sac" in Windows Subsystem for Linux 2 (WSL2).
+The "timeout 1800" is used to set the time limit as 1800 seconds.
+The "--output-time" is used to print the runtime.
+And the "--sac" means that achieve singleton arc consistency for the model.
+Comparably, other models and solvers are executed by the same way.

 ## IQ Twist
 All the experiments and corresponding scripts about IQ Twist has been stored in it.